doonze/jackettupdate/README.md

 Just hit enter here as normally we'll want to restart the server after an update.
 Only exception is if you don't have root access.
 Default is Yes.

 ```
-Keep EmbyUpdate (this script) up to date with latest version?
+Keep JackettUpdate (this script) up to date with latest version?
 [Y/n]
 ```

 Defalut is yes.
 Unless you have a reason you don't want to keep the script updated, just hit enter.
 This will only update to Stable releases, beta releases will be ignored.
 I have no desire to change this behavior as I don't plan on keeping an up to date beta version.
 Only time I'll release beta's is if I'm doing major changes that need testing.

-## It takes two runs for script updates to take effect.
-It does update the script (this program) during the first run, but as the script is already running during the update the changes are not implimented.
-The next time the script is called it will be running on the updated code.
-I have an idea on how to correct this behavior, but the need hasn't justified the complete code overhaul yet.
-The updated script will run the next day.
-So updates are delayed a day worst case senerio.
+## The selfupdate runs before the Jackett update, so the Jackett update portion will ALWAYS run with any new updates.
+The selfupdate portion will not run with any new updates till it's NEXT run.
+I have it on my todo list to get python to update, then rerun the entire script with any updates.
+Shouldn't ever been an issue really, it's more I want to do it to do it.

 ```
 Choices to write to config file...